From zero to launch: building an AI travel product

 Locals

-valued spontaneity, yet spent long time deciding where to go
+valued spontaneity, yet spent a long time deciding where to go

 Merchants